 Populations around the globe are showing dissatisfaction with current political systems (whether democratic, autocratic, or other).
-Misinformation poses a threat to democracy, while citizens in autocracies and authoritarian states are pushing back on their regimes.
+Misinformation poses a threat to democracy, while citizens in countries such as China and Iran are pushing back on authoritarian regimes.
 Increasing geopolitical conflicts Conflict and violence were on the rise even before Russia's war in Ukraine - the first war in Europe since the end of the Second World War - began.
 Ongoing political conflict such as civil wars, civil unrest and insurgencies disrupt the lives and safety of citizens in Myanmar, Ethiopia, Iran and elsewhere.
 Entrenched inequalities

-Global progress in reaching pay parity between men and women slowed down because of women dropping out of the labour force during/after the COVID-19 pandemic.
+Global progress in reaching pay parity between men and women slowed down because of women dropping out of the labour force during/after the Covid-19 pandemic.
 Systemic racism has become more broadly acknowledged, and long-standing inequities are being surfaced and rectified. \$5m the average estimated cost of a data breach incident in 20236